Epikest/duts/README.md

     	.then((d) => eval(d))
     ```

-3. while discord is the focused tab, type `javascript:` into the address bar while removing any other text
+3. while Discord is the focused tab, type `javascript:` into the address bar while removing any other text
-4. paste the script and press enter
+4. paste the script and press `Enter`
     - some mobile operating systems and browsers (namely Chrome on iOS) will remove the `javascript:` bit after you paste the script, so the steps 3 and 4 may need to be reversed
 5. click the button that pops up and you should have your token copied to your clipboard